Hugh Roberts (soccer)

-Hugh Roberts (born September 27, 1992) is an American soccer player who currently plays for Monterey Bay F.C. in the USL Championship.
+Hugh Roberts (born September 27, 1992) is an American soccer player who plays as a defender for USL League One club Charlotte Independence.

 Youth and college

 College

 Roberts played college soccer at George Mason University between 2010 and 2013.

 While at college, Roberts played for USL PDL club Baltimore Bohemians during their 2012 and 2013 seasons.

 Club career

 Richmond Kickers

 Roberts signed with USL Pro club Richmond Kickers on March 7, 2013.
 After three seasons with the Kickers, Roberts became a regular starter on the backline making 79 total appearances and scoring twice.
 During the 2016 season, Roberts was named to the USL All-League First Team.

 Bethlehem Steel

 Roberts signed with USL club Bethlehem Steel FC on December 22, 2016.
-Roberts scored his first goal for Bethlehem in April 2017, the winner in a 1-0 home victory over FC Cincinnati.
+Roberts scored his first goal for Bethlehem in April 2017, the winner in a 1–0 home victory over FC Cincinnati.

 Pittsburgh Riverhounds

-After a single season with Bethlehem Steel, Roberts signed for USL's other Pennsylvania based team, Pittsburgh Riverhounds SC on March 7, 2018.
+After a single season with Bethlehem Steel, Roberts signed for USL's other Pennsylvania-based team, Pittsburgh Riverhounds SC on March 7, 2018.